RebinW/Microsoft-SC-300/01-users-and-groups/07-external-users-b2bcollab.md

 These properties confirm that the invitation was redeemed successfully and that Entra has created a guest object that can now be managed like any other identity when it comes to authorization.

 ## Results
+Successfully invited an external user into the Entra tenant using B2B Collaboration.

+The invitation was redeemed successfully, then Entra created a guest object in the tenant.
+The external user was able to authenticate using an existing Microsoft account, complete the required MFA registration enforced by CA, and access the *My Applications* portal.
+Finally, the guest object was verified in Microsoft Entra, confirming that the invitation process completed successfully.

 ## Lessons Learned

+This lab gave me a better understanding of how Microsoft Entra separates authentication from authorization for external users.
+Even though guest users continue to authenticate using their own identity provider, Microsoft Entra creates a guest object in the tenant, allowing the organization to manage permissions and access in the same way as any other identity.

+Another important takeaway was seeing how existing Conditional Access policies automatically apply to guest users when targeting all users.
+In my case, the guest user was required to register for MFA before access was granted, demonstrating that external identities are evaluated against the tenant's Conditional Access policies unless explicitly excluded.